Ante Pavelić: Italy

 He entered Italy disguised as a priest with a Peruvian passport.
 Passing Venice and Florence, he arrived in Rome in the spring of 1946 disguised as a Catholic priest and using the name Don Pedro Gonner.
-On arrival in Rome he was given shelter by the Vatican and stayed at a number of residences that belonged to the Vatican while in Rome where he started to gather his associates.
+On arrival in Rome, he was provided shelter by the Vatican clergy and stayed at a number of residences that belonged to the Vatican while in Rome, where he started to gather his associates.
 Pavelić formed the Croatian State Committee (Hrvatski državni odbor) headed by Lovro Sušić, Mate Frković and Božidar Kavran.

 Tito and his new Communist government accused the Catholic Church of harboring Pavelić who they stated, along with the Western "imperialists", wanted to "revive Nazism" and take over communist Eastern Europe.
 The Yugoslav press claimed that Pavelić had stayed at the papal summer residence at Castel Gandolfo, while CIA information states that he stayed at a monastery near the papal residence in the summer and autumn of 1948.
-Anglo-American intelligence agencies had employed former fascists and Nazis as agents against communist powers.

 For some time, Pavelić hid in a Jesuit house near Naples.
-In the autumn of 1948 he met Krunoslav Draganović, a Roman Catholic priest, who helped him obtain a Red Cross passport in the Hungarian name of Pál Aranyos.
+In autumn of 1948, he met Krunoslav Draganović, a Roman Catholic priest, who helped him obtain a Red Cross passport in the Hungarian name of Pál Aranyos.
 Draganović allegedly planned to deliver Pavelić to the Italian police, but Pavelić avoided capture and fled to Argentina.
 The US never had any intention to have Pavelić extradited to Yugoslavia, even if they had known his location.